Turtle fibropapillomatosis: Cause

 The FP is an infectious disease with horizontal transmission.
-An alphaherpesvirus called fibropapilloma-associated turtle herpesvirus (FPTHV) and Chelonid alphaherpesvirus 5 is believed to be the causative agent of the disease.
+An alphaherpesvirus called fibropapilloma-associated turtle herpesvirus (FPTHV) and Chelonid herpesvirus 5 is believed to be the causative agent of the disease.
 The reason for this belief is because nearly all tissue samples tested from turtles with lesions carry genetic material of this herpesvirus, varying between 95 and 100% depending on different studies and locations.
 The DNA loads of the herpesvirus in tumour tissue are 2.5–4.5 logarithms higher than in uninfected tissue.

 The FPTHV herpesvirus has been found in turtles free from FP and this suggest that the FP progression is multifactorial and might even involve some sort of tumour-promoting phase.
 The global prevalence of the disease also suggests a multifactorial cause, rather than single factors or agents.
 Possible factors include some parasites, bacteria, environmental pollutants, UV-light, changing water temperatures and biotoxins.
 Even physiological factors such as stress and immunologic status appear to be associated with FP.

 The leech genus Ozobranchus is thought to be the mechanical vector of the herpesvirus, transmitting the virus from one turtle to another.
 These leeches are common turtle ectoparasites that exclusively feed on turtle blood, and some leeches have been found carrying more than 10 million copies of the herpesvirus DNA.

 The green sea turtle is an herbivore and feeds primarily on seagrass and macroalgae.
 Two toxins which are suspected to be associated with FP are found epiphytically on these plants.
 First, the toxic compound lyngbyatoxin from the cyanobacterium Lyngbya majuscule, and second the toxin okadaic acid – a documented tumour-promoting toxin - from the dinoflagellate Prorocentrum.
 Again, causality has not been concluded, but an association seems to exist between the distribution of especially the dinoflagellates and the occurrence of FP, and as they are found on weeds, they can be ingested by foraging green sea turtles.

 Turtles with FP are found to have a compromised immune system.
 They have higher phagocytic leucocyte counts (especially heterophils) compared to healthy individuals, which seems to be an effect of FP, as it is mostly evident in individuals with severe tumours.
 This further supports the hypothesis of the herpesvirus as a causative agent.
 Immunosuppression is strongly correlated with FP, but does seem to be a consequence of the development and growth of FP rather than a prerequisite, which is similar to other virus-induced tumour diseases in other species, such as Marek's disease in poultry.